Diamondbacks vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- The Diamondbacks have played as the favorite in five of their past 10 games and won three of those contests.
+- In four games as the underdog over the last 10 matchups, the Diamondbacks have a record of 2-2.

-- When it comes to hitting the over, the Diamondbacks and their opponents are 4-6-0 in their last 10 games with a total.
+- When it comes to the over/under, the Diamondbacks and their opponents are 4-6-0 in their last 10 games.

+- The Diamondbacks' previous 10 contests have not had a runline set by bookmakers.
+Arizona's past three games have finished above the set point total, and the average total during that streak was 10.7.

 Diamondbacks Betting Records & Stats